hapax/hapax.github.io/assets/teaching.md

 The truth is that scrubland is easy for everyone but the students.
-You don't need to be a good hiker to guide a class through the scrubland, and if you want to write a textbook, just fill the book with lifeless, shrub-like variants of the same problem.
+You don't need to be a good hiker to guide a class through the scrubland, and if you want to write a textbook, just fill it with lifeless, shrub-like variants of the same problem, sprinkled from that bag of shrub seeds you got at the nursery.
 But the responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the people who write the curriculum.
 And from their perspective, it's much easier to maintain the scrubland, and maybe ride around in a pickup truck painting shrubs different colours, than to chart a new course into the mathematical world.
-That would take time, money, and vision, and these are perennially in short supply.
+I'll talk later about efforts at curricular reform, but the bottom line is that it takes time, money, and vision, and these are perennially in short supply.

-But good mathematical skills are important to society as a whole, just like in the hiking analogy.
+But just like the hiking analogy, good mathematical skills are important to society as a whole.
 I'm not talking about basic numeracy, e.g. the ability to calculate a tip or scale up a recipe.
 I'm talking about dealing with the ongoing effects of climate change,